fingerskier/manthra/README.md

 If you're not asked to be a hero, be a hero.

-Some people, when you give them enough rope, they make a lasso;
+Some people, when you give them enough rope make a lasso;
-other people, they make a noose.
+other people make a noose.

 Magic is science we don't understand.